robertbrestle/minecraft-containers/README.md

   - please note this is an older version of minecraft, so you may need to reference an [older version of server.properties](https://minecraft.wiki/w/Server.properties?oldid=1141217)

 You can edit `compose.yml` to add configuration files to your server.
 If you make changes to these files while the server is running, you will need to restart the container for them to take effect.

+# Startup Scripts

+## Systemd
+Each container folder comes a systemd service for running compose.

+To configure:
+1. Modify the `minecraft-server-vanilla.service` for your setup
+2. Copy the service to `/etc/systemd/system/`
+3. Reload the daemon `sudo systemctl daemon-reload`
+4. Start the service `sudo systemctl start minecraft-server-vanilla.service`
+   - verify the container runs as expected
+     - Docker: `docker ps -a`
+     - Service logs: `journalctl -u minecraft-server-vanilla.service`
+     - Minecraft logs: `tail -f /opt/minecraft-containers/server-vanilla/logs/latest.log`
+5. Enable the service to run at system startup `sudo systemctl enable minecraft-server-vanilla.service`

 &nbsp;